dzenbot/DZNEmptyDataSet/README.md

 This project shows a list of the world countries loaded from CoreData.
 It uses NSFecthedResultController results, for filtering search.
 Whenever no content is matched when searching, a simple empty dataset is shown.
 See how to interact between the UITableViewDataSource and the DZNEmptyDataSetSource protocols, while using a typical CoreData stack.

 #### Colors
-This project is a simple example of how this library also works with UICollectionView.
+This project is a simple example of how this library also works with UICollectionView and Storyboards.

 ## Collaboration